-The benefits of eating fat when you have acne does not stop here.
+The benefits of eating fat when you have acne do not stop here.
 High fat diets are also shown to help control testosterone levels – another hormone strongly associated with acne and oily skin.

 In fact, doing the opposite and following a low fat diet full of pre-prepared low-fat foods could be a cause of your acne.

 Fats taste yummy so when food makers create low fat foods, they have to add in extra bits to make the new low-fat versions taste yummy.
 Usually what gets added is sugar.
 Eating low fat foods packed with sugar is a VIP fast pass to the largest insulin roller-coaster at your body’s theme park.

 Which goes from insulin spike to oily skin to acne.
 Doh!
 Instead steer clear and be sure your acne diet has a happy portion of digestion slowing healthy fats.